gefeiZ/sc_var/README.md

 # SC-VAR

-Here we report a human variants interpretation software for single cell data, named SC-VAR.
+Here we report a human variants interpreter, named SC-VAR.

 # What can sc-var do?